Indonesia: Arts, Religion, and Social Change

 Bedulu is located near Ubud, a larger village that has grown into a major hub and crossroads of culture, attracting international interest in the arts, traditional culture, and "New Age" spiritual studies.
 SIT students can take advantage of the many amenities of Ubud, which can be reached in 20 minutes by public transportation.
 Bedulu is also near Denpasar, the island's center for business, academia, and government.

 While in Bedulu, students engage in the thematic course, the Field Methods and Ethics course, and the intensive study of Bahasa Indonesia.
-In addition to classroom lectures, student-led discussions, and forums for discussing research methods, students have the opportunity to pursue practicum lessons of local art forms and to engage in other cultural activities.
+In addition to classroom lectures, student-led discussions, and forums for discussing research methods, students have the opportunity to pursue practicum lessons of local art forms to and engage in other cultural activities.
 The program's library, office, and classroom facilities are all located in Bedulu and are within walking distance from student homestay families.

 Interaction with Indonesian Peers